chenycu/test/README.md

 # test
-this is my first repository on githup
+this is my first repository on github